voxelbrain/k/README.md

-Package katalysator is a bag of small, uncategorized code  supposed to ease the development of applications in go.
+Package k(atalysator) is a bag of small, uncategorized code supposed to ease the development of applications in go.

 It would be tedious to maintain an overview in this README.
 For details,